 Hosier Lane residents and supporters celebrated a victory last month after the Victorian Civil and Administrative Tribunal (VCAT) ruled that former planning minister Matthew Guy did not have the authority to award a permit to a neighbouring development.

-Mr Guy awarded David Mariner’s Forum Theatre Holdings permission to demolish the old Melbourne Theatre Company (MTC) building in Russell St and build a 32-storey tower.
+Mr Guy awarded David Marriner’s Forum Theatre Holdings permission to demolish the old Melbourne Theatre Company (MTC) building in Russell St and build a 32-storey tower.

 The MTC building backs onto Hosier Lane and objectors say the continuity of the renowned precinct would be destroyed by the development.